PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 repairs, before changing any retained evidence.
 Keep the following final SE/FC/Gather boundary fixed.
 Commit and push only; do not create or update a pull request.

+## Primary final placeholder-MatMul reconciliation characterization checkpoint

+The placeholder restore owner increments its exact counter for every MatMul input rewire and Reshape removal, and prunes only after a positive restore.
+The first static-shape reconciliation then runs unconditionally inside that positive outer guard.
+Exact binary repair preserves legacy unconditional pruning, while singleton-broadcast repair prunes only after a positive repair;
+the existing inner tensor-count sample captures cleanup-only deletion.

+The first reconciliation's legacy output-shape counter participates in the inner second-reconciliation guard.
+Passing its opt-in complete dictionary directly to `_stats_have_positive_count()` would also treat parameter-only mutations as a new reason for the second scan and would therefore change the current guard.
+A strict expected-failure contract instead requires stable `_final_placeholder_matmul_static_shape_stats` and `_final_placeholder_binary_static_shape_stats` results, while projecting only the legacy output-shape key into `final_placeholder_reconcile_stats`.
+The exact inner guard text and following final SE/FC/Gather boundary remain fixed.

+At implementation, add only these two result assignments and the in-memory legacy projection.
+Do not add a reconciliation, broaden the inner guard, or change restore/binary owners, matching, rewiring, pruning, sorting, tensor-count sampling, pass order, dependencies, fallback behavior, or TensorFlow behavior.
+Validate dynamic-Reshape restore, both binary owners, terminal orchestration, core runtime guards, and architecture sequentially, then commit and push only;
+do not create or update a pull request.

+Characterization validation completed sequentially under `uv`:

+- restore, binary adapters, terminal orchestration, core guard, and architecture:
+  `381 passed, 1 xfailed in 18.44s`
+- expanded broad related gate: `1180 passed, 1 xfailed in 29.75s`
+- Ruff and `git diff --check`: passed

+The sole strict xfail is the deliberately unmet two-result placeholder reconciliation contract; there are no unexpected failures.